 - Financing decisions, including setting targets for critical financial ratios such as total debt to total capital and total debt to total assets.

-- Dividend decision, which is about dividend growth and dividend payment.
+- Dividend decision is about dividend growth and dividend payment.

 Technology strategy requires companies to remain flexible with technological advances and leverage them in operations.
-For instance, they leverage social media and customer relationship management software.
-In operations, they embrace automation.
+For instance, they leverage social media and customer relationship management software and embrace automation in operations.

 Marketing strategy is related to the marketing mix.
-Companies should examine and rethink their marketing mix to support competitiveness, including about:
+Companies should examine and rethink their marketing mix to support competitiveness, including the following:

 - Product: quality, features, variety, design, brand name, packaging, and service.